 What is CBT?

-Cognitive behavioral therapy (better known as CBT) is considered one of the most successful forms of psychotherapy.
+Cognitive behavioral therapy (better known as CBT) is considered one of the most successful forms of psychotherapy and coping skills development.
 Conceptualized by Aaron Beck at the University of Pennsylvania, this therapy incorporates both talk therapy and behavioral strategies in its approach.
 CBT helps clients understand the thoughts that influence their feelings and behaviors.
 Because of its high effectiveness and structured sessions, CBT is often shorter-term than other forms of psychotherapy, and the results are longer-enduring than most other treatment methods.
 Research shows that CBT outperforms other treatments for most anxiety disorders.
 And, it boasts the lowest relapse rate of all treatments, including medication!

 How does it work?